 At-Large Board seats to the Board for its approval and then to the

-than one (1) candidate.
+members in accordance with procedures adopted by the Board.
 The Board may remove candidates from the slate

 upon a two-thirds vote.
 There shall be no write-in provision for

 candidates at the time of voting.
 The Nominations Committee shall

 present its nominees and recommended candidate for President-Elect and